scalar-labs/scalardb/schema-tool/docs/design.md

 ## Introduction
 This document provides the design of Scalar DB schema tool, including dependency components, requirements, constraints, goals, architecture and detailed modules.
 ## System Overview
-Scalar DB schema tool is a Java CLI application using for manipulating schemas in specify databases which Scalar DB currently supported including Cosmos DB, Dynamo DB, Cassandra DB and JDBC database (MySQL, Postgres).
+Scalar DB schema tool is a Java CLI application used for manipulating schemas in specific databases which Scalar DB currently supports including Cosmos DB, Dynamo DB, Cassandra DB and JDBC database (MySQL, Postgres).
 ## Design Considerations
 ### Assumptions and Dependencies
 - Application will be written in Java.